shakeel-faiz/FF/09Sep-25/01-cfg-celestia.md

 - **Scientific Accuracy:** While Celestia is a visualization tool, it aims to represent celestial objects and phenomena as accurately as possible, based on available scientific data.

+## File Formats Used by Celestia

+Celestia utilizes various file formats for different aspects of its 3D astronomy simulation.
+Here are some of the key file formats employed by Celestia:

+1. **Configuration Files (.cel)**
+   - *Description*: Plain text files that permit users to customize Celestia's behavior, appearance, and content.
+   - *Purpose*: Customizing settings, defining locations, and specifying celestial objects.

+2. **3D Models and Meshes**
+   - *Formats*: .3ds, .obj, .dae, .ac
+   - *Description*: Supported 3D model file formats used for rendering celestial bodies and spacecraft.
+   - *Purpose*: Displaying 3D objects within Celestia.

+3. **Texture Files**
+   - *Formats*: .jpg, .png, .dds
+   - *Description*: These files provide surface textures for celestial bodies.
+   - *Purpose*: Mapping textures onto 3D models for realistic appearance.

+4. **Star Catalogs and Data Files**
+   - *Formats*: Custom formats, .csv, .tsv
+   - *Description*: Data files used to represent stars and other celestial objects, ensuring accurate simulation.
+   - *Purpose*: Accurate representation of celestial objects.

+5. **Texture Cube Maps**
+   - *Description*: Cube maps are used to simulate the appearance of distant celestial objects like galaxies.
+   - *Purpose*: Rendering distant objects with realistic textures.

+6. **Script Files**
+   - *Description*: These files contain custom scripts written in Celestia's scripting language.
+   - *Purpose*: Enabling users to create dynamic events and animations within Celestia's universe.

 ## Celestia configuration file

 Here is a basic overview of what you can do with a Celestia configuration file: